 This hip and upscale district allows residents to be in the heart of it all.
 The Pearl District was once an area occupied by warehouses, light industrial businesses and railroad yards, and has since been transformed into an award-winning, internationally recognized example of urban renewal.
 The district attracts a diverse mix of young professionals, families, empty-nesters and those who simply appreciate the excitement of city living.
 The utilization of mixed-use space effortlessly blends residential, business and play, giving it city sophistication with urban historic charm.
 A number of creative small businesses, advertising firms and multimedia companies have settled in the area, attracting a slew of young professionals to the Pearl District.

 Residents are never far from an assortment of locally owned boutiques, art galleries, acclaimed restaurants, vibrant bars and cozy coffee shops in the Pearl District.
-One of the oldest galleries, Blackfish Gallery, has been in operation since 1979, and Portland Center Stage is one of the 25 largest theater companies in the country.
+One of the oldest galleries, Blackfish Gallery, has been in operation since 1979, and Portland Center Stage at The Armory is one of the 25 largest theater companies in the country.
 Plus, The Pearl is home to the renowned Powell’s City of Books, which houses over one million books and takes up an entire city block.
 First Thursday is a popular community event each summer, attracting residents and visitors alike for a large outdoor art marketplace of sorts.

 Housing in the Pearl District includes a mix of both new and old homes, apartments, townhomes and loft-style condos.
 Residents enjoy stunning views of the Willamette River, downtown Portland, and the West Hills.